Abdo-reda/react-email-vscode-extension/README.md

 ## Why Though?

+I recently used react email in one of my projects, and while using it I wished if there was a faster way I can preview my emails instead of having to manually setup a project.
+I was not the only person that had this idea and I was even more motivated when I found out there was an already existing discussion [on the same issue here](https://github.com/resend/react-email/discussions/574). so I decided to try and give it a shot.

+As mentioned, while solutions like [Preview.js](https://previewjs.com/) already exist.
+I faced some problems using it, also I felt it was quite a very generic solution which can be great sometimes but can also lead to heaviness.
+I believed a targeted solution will yield better results, this is what this extension represents.
+It solves a very niche and specific problem (only rendering react emails) but in doing so, I think it leads to faster and more consistent results.

 ## Requirements

+- A working package manager [`npm`, `yarn`, `pnpm`] needs to be installed globally.

 ## Known Issues and Limitations

 * Sometimes the preview panel does not refresh (blank screen).
 When that happens, simply click on the preview button again or run the preview command.
+* `pnpm` and `yarn` were not tested...
+* no support for `deno` or `bun` yet ...

 ## Extension Settings